The Nervous System

 How are stimuli detected in the nervous system?

 Signals (stimuli) may from from the external environment, from other parts of the orgnaism or from within the cells (internal environment).
 For example, stimuli may be physical things such as light, heat, pressure, or they may be chemical things such as hormones, neurotransmitters etc.

 There are millions of internal and external receptors which allow an organism to respond to stimuli.
 The types of receptors which you need to know are;

 How do internal and external receptors work?

-Internal receptors receive signals from within the body regarding the internal environment.
-For an example, an increase in carbon dioxide concentrations leading to a decrease in the blood pH.
+Internal receptors receive signals from the body regarding the internal environment.
+For example, an increase in carbon dioxide concentrations leads to a decrease in the blood pH.

 The interstitial fluid (the fluid which bathes the cells) and the blood plasma are the medium of the internal environment, and cells exchange substances with the interstitial fluid across membranes.